 What you can expect at one of our services

-As we start to come out of lockdown, some services are returning to church buildings – check news items for a weekly update.
-There is also still a weekly online service, and sometimes a Stepping Stones session for families & the young at heart (both accessed from the home page).
+Church Service are once again suspended at this time, though our buildings remain open for private prayer.
+There is still a weekly online service, and sometimes a Stepping Stones session for families & the young at heart (both accessed from the home page).

 - Wear a face-mask unless you are exempt.